pkmntrainerfrost/pkmntrainerfrost/README.md

 # Greetings!

 Welcome to my GitHub profile, which currently also doubles as a temporary portfolio page.
-Below, I've curated a few of my best - taking that term loosely - works thus far, most of which assignments done very close to their respective deadlines.
+Below, I've curated a few of my best - taking that term loosely - works thus far, most of which assignments done for academic purposes.

 ## CTF Writeups